andrecaiado/nestjs-blockchain-txs/README.md

 To better understand how the API works, please refer to the following guide: [API guide](./docs/api-guide.md)

+## Visualize the metrics dashboard

+The metrics dahsboard in provided by Grafana and is available at: [http://localhost:3030](http://localhost:3030)

 # Contents

 To understand how this project was conceptualized and which dependencies are used, please refer to the following sections.